XingangPan/DragGAN/README.md

 ## Run Gradio visualizer in Docker

 Provided docker image is based on NGC PyTorch repository.
-To quickly try out visualizer in Docker, run the following:
+To quickly try out the visualizer in Docker, run the following:

 ```sh
 docker build . -t draggan:latest